 Under our pay-at-risk philosophy, executive officers have the opportunity to earn in excess of market median levels for similar positions when exceeding the achievement of both shorter-term performance objectives and longer-term stockholder value.
-In general, the base salary, as the fixed component of the compensation package of our executive officers, is maintained at levels slightly below the market median, although in most cases, higher than base salary in prior years.
+In general, the base salary, as the fixed component of the compensation package of our executive officers, is maintained at levels slightly below the market median.

 To this end, a significant portion of our executive officers target annual compensation (base salary plus annual cash and stock incentive awards, excluding discretionary bonus awards) is at-risk as it is based on Company and/or individual performance.
 The actual value realized from annual incentive awards could be zero if minimum performance levels for payouts are not met.
-The portion of target annual compensation at-risk generally increases with the executive officer s position level and impact on our performance.
+The portion of target annual compensation at-risk generally increases with the executive officer's position level and impact on our performance.
 This provides significantly more upside potential and downside risk for more senior positions because these executives have a greater influence on our performance as a whole.
 However, our executive officers target annual compensation is reviewed against industry benchmarks and the portion of the target annual compensation placed at-risk is determined to be reasonable to encourage the executive officers prudent approach to risk taking.
-The table below shows the percentage of 2008 target annual compensation of our chief executive officer and our other named executive officers that was at-risk (variable compensation as a percentage of target annual compensation).
+The table below shows the percentage of 2009 target annual compensation of our chief executive officer and our other named executive officers that was at-risk (variable compensation as a percentage of target annual compensation).
+The grant date fair values of actual grants under the Amended and Restated Long-Term Incentive Plan (LTIP) have been included in the calculations as both variable compensation and target annual compensation.
 The percentages listed below do not take into account prior grants under the EIP, which are performance-based and are considered by the Compensation Committee when they set target annual compensation for our executive officers.